 2. Plumbing fixtures

 The jewellery of the home, lighting is one area where there is plenty of room for some exciting style expression.
 Matte black metal creates some truly captivating lighting fixtures, especially when paired with clear or opaque glass.
-Try matte black for a pair of sconces on either side of the vanity mirror and consider a matching hanging fixture in the space if room allows.
+Try matte black for a pair of sconces on either side of the vanity mirror and consider a matching hanging fixture in the space if room allows to really capture this bathroom trend.

 Photography by Angus Fergusson